ujjwalaakash46/hotelProject/README.md

 Project to manage Hotels, Users and their reviews.
 (Added Sample Hotels and Users).

-filter hotels by any field or add review to a hotel. and with pagination on list APIs
+Filter hotels by any field or add review to a hotel and with pagination on list APIs

 Using H2 Database for the easiness to test the project.